TokiZeng/termux-xmrig/README.md

 After the build is complete, the XMRig executable will be located in the `termux-xmrig/xmrig/build` directory.
 To run it, please follow the instructions below:

-1. After the `./build.sh` process completes, you will be returned to the root directory.
-Enter `ls` to check for the presence of the `termux-xmrig` folder and the `start.sh` script.
+1. After the script `./build.sh` completes, you will be returned to the root directory.
+If not returned automatically, please enter `cd`.
+In the root directory, enter `ls` to check for the existence of the `termux-xmrig` folder and `start`.

 2. Enter `cd termux-xmrig/xmrig/build`, then enter `ls` to check for the `xmrig` file.